bertekg/CodeBreaker_MonoGame/README.md

 The game allows you to guess the code in unlimited time and number of attempts.
 It also has several possible modes to make the game more difficult: limited number of tries or limited time.
 You can also choose the number of digits the code consists of.

 This is my first original game (not based on a tutorial).
 The game focuses more on game logic, without advanced graphics.
-This game uses MonoGame framework.
+This game uses the MonoGame framework.

 ## Screenshots